Syrian army besieges town in strategic Qalamoun mountains

 BEIRUT (Reuters) - Syrian forces are besieging a key town in the Qalamoun mountains, activists said on Sunday, a region used by rebels to cross from Lebanon and which links the capital to government strongholds along the coast.

-But U.N. refugee agency spokeswoman Dana Sleiman said there were no more families crossing the border on Sunday.
+But U.N. refugee agency spokeswoman Dana Sleiman said fewer families crossed the border on Sunday.
 This could be a result of closed army checkpoints around Qara.

 A battle for the Qalamoun area, predicted for months by observers on both sides, could lead to unrest in neighboring Lebanon as refugee numbers rise and Sunni Muslim anger grows against the Lebanese Shi‘ite Hezbollah group which is helping crush the majority Sunni revolt.